zzeneg/stront/build-guide/mx/readme.md

 ### Vertical FFC connector (VIK/Cirque/Bare display)

+> Skip this if using Azoteq without VIK adapter.
+Solder wires directly from Azoteq to testing pads on the PCB (VCC/GND/SDA/SCL).

 Pretty similar to USB-C connector but easier thanks to 1mm space between pins.
-Also if you fail the step you can use a [daughterboard](https://www.aliexpress.com/item/4001156449357.html)(0.5mm pitch, 12 pins), it matches the holes on the PCB.
+Also if you fail the step you can use a [daughterboard](https://www.aliexpress.com/item/4001156449357.html) (0.5mm pitch, 12 pins), it matches the holes on the PCB.

 - place connector with black moving part facing the switches (if you messed up here, don't worry and just use another cable during assembly)
 - tin one square mounting pad, align small pins to pads and solder big pad ![](./12.jpg)